LeanerCloud/assume_role_with_mfa/Readme.md

 region = MY_REGION
 ```

-Use this new profile as usual and you will be asked for the MFA code using this small GUI.
+Use this new profile as usual and you will be asked for the MFA code using this little GUI tool.

 <img width="181" alt="Screenshot 2023-12-05 at 11 15 13" src="https://github.com/LeanerCloud/assume_role_with_mfa/assets/95209/80aa3c5d-a485-40a9-919a-ba0068bedf5b">

-The GUI will then assume the role using the MFA code and provide some temporary credentials to that profile.
+The tool will then assume the role using the MFA code and provide some temporary credentials to that profile.

 ## Credential caching

 To avoid asking for MFA repeatedly, we cache the obtained credentials in a file located in the Fyne application's storage directory, and the cached credentials will be reused until they expire.

-The cache filename is a SHA256 hash of the role ARN to uniquely identify the credentials.
+The cache filename is a SHA256 hash of the role ARN to uniquely identify the credentials when switching between profiles/roles.

 ## Related Projects